Buuchia/CCS_blog/posts/hw_w9.md

 **Domain**: How to engage my cat in doing exercise and how to make our living room a fun interactive playground for my cat and me.

-**Shared values**: we both enjoy staying indoors, doing activities that doesn't require a lot of running, being in a comfortable and relaxing environment with no strong light and  minimal sound, getting rewards and compliments.
+**Shared values**: we both enjoy staying indoors, doing activities that doesn't require a lot of running, being in a comfortable and relaxing environment with no strong light and  minimal sound, getting rewards and compliments for our efforts.

 **Existing repetoire**: